Billy's Thoughts

 (2) Trying to short-circuit the need to improve things entirely

-This whole post is really rooted in my desire to improve my life, in this case through learning how to do things without needing to feel motivated.
+This whole post is really rooted in my desire to improve my life, in this case through acting without needing to feel motivated.

 I want to be in control of my wants, not the other way around.
 Oh the irony!

-I don’t have a fine grasp on this phenomenon to be able to describe it clearly, but there is a certain running in circles that’s going on here.
-Kind of like trying to dismantle the harsh inner critic in your head, which is just using methodology that channels the harsh inner critic, which keeps it perpetuating.
+I don’t have a fine grasp on this phenomenon to describe it clearly, but there is a certain running-in-circles that’s going on here.
+Kind of like having a harsh inner critic in your head and wanting to dismantle it, which is just using methodology that channels the harsh inner critic, which just perpetuates it.

 But maybe there’s an entirely othrogonal way out.